viafintech/grac/readme.md

 * Status 403: `Grac::Exception::Forbidden`
 * Status 404: `Grac::Exception::NotFound`
 * Status 409: `Grac::Exception::Conflict`
-* All other status codes: `ServiceError` - this includes all unknown status codes, even 2xx and 3xx codes.
+* All other status codes: `ServiceError` - this includes all unknown status codes, even 3xx codes.
 See [issue #4](https://github.com/Barzahlen/grac/issues/4) for ideas on improving this.
 * `InvalidContent` - JSON Parsing failed, server response indicates success
 * `RequestFailed` - The request failed, there's no response from the server.
     * `ServiceTimeout` - A subclass of `RequestFailed` - the request failed due to a timeout (like waiting for the connection or for the response).